 The road link to the mainland became available when the Loikansaari road was completed in the autumn of 1964.
 This also made it possible to start up the rural tourism activity a decade later.
 To begin with, Meeri and Heikki rented out one cottage and the storehouse in the yard area, but when demand rose, more rental cottages were built in 1977, four in all.
 Since the beginning, the clientele in the rental cottages has been international.

 The changeover to the third generation took place in 1994 when Antti Juhana Hämäläinen stepped into the master’s shoes.
 Pirjo joined him in 1996.
 To begin with, they continued working on the fields with sugar beet, but for reasons of profitability it was changed to cumin cultivation in 2000.
 Antti continued working with the tractor throughout the whole of the first part of his stewardship, until 2006.
 By 2004, the tourism operation had become the main source of the estate’s revenue.
 Five new lakeside villas for rental use were built on land acquired next to the Loikansaari manor.
 The earlier holiday cottages had already been fully renovated for the summer of 2000.

-At the moment (2014), machine labour and cultivation have been given up completely on the estate.
+On the year 2014 machine labour and cultivation have been given up completely on the estate.
 The fields are rented out and the forest land area of the manor has been increased.
 Antti has started a completely new activity in offering services directed at the owners of holiday homes and Pirjo focuses fully on the cottage rental business.

 2014 is a year of celebration at the Loikansaari manor.
-Rural tourism has been carried out continuously for 40 years, Antti and Pirjo have run the estate for 20 years and the lakeside villas will be 10 years old.
+Rural tourism has been carried out continuously for 40 years.

 Loikansaari, summer 2003